Bhushan0097/02.CAPSTONE.ML.REGRESSION-BikeShareDemandPrediction/Readme.md

 Hypothesis testing , a statistical method used to make inferences about a population based on a sample of data.
 To perform hypothesis testing on the 'SeoulBikeData.csv' dataset, we first  start with a null hypothesis (H0) and an alternative hypothesis (H1), then use statistical tests to determine if there is enough evidence to reject the null hypothesis in favor of the alternative hypothesis.

-Below is  general step-by-step guide on to perform hypothesis testing on a dataset like SeoulBikeData.csv:\
+Below is  general step-by-step guide on to perform hypothesis testing on a dataset like SeoulBikeData.csv:<br>
     1. Define the Hypotheses:\
     2. Choose a Significance Level (α):
     3. Select the Test: